Marco-Congedo/PosDefManifoldML.jl/docs/src/tutorial.md

 - `Sigmoid`

 Several parameters are available for building all these kernels besides the linear one, which has no parameter.
-Lke for ENLR, for SVM models also an hyperparameter is to be found by cross-validation.
+Like for ENLR, for SVM models also an hyperparameter is to be found by cross-validation.

 **get data**